gymnastjs/gymnast/storybook/stories/grid/spacingAliases.md

 | XXL/2       | 3     | 24   | 72px               |
 | XXL         | 6     | 24   | 144px              |

 Use the knobs to try different `base` values.

-For more information on how to use the `ConfigProvider` check the [wiki page](https://github.com/obartra/reflex/wiki/ConfigProvider).
+There are other parameters that can be customized through `ConfigProvider`.
+For more information check the [wiki page](https://github.com/obartra/reflex/wiki/ConfigProvider).